Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which includes governance, management practices, and Continual Improvement?

 - [x] The service value system.
-- [ ] The 'deliver and support' value chain activity.
+- [ ] The Deliver and Support value chain activity.
 - [ ] The 'focus on value' guiding principle.
 - [ ] The 'value stream and processes' dimension.